Portrait of Clare (film): Plot

-The story is then told in flashback, returning first to around 1900.
-The family lawyer Mr Wilburn declares his love of Clare to her grandmother.
-However she enters and announces her engagement to Ralph Hingston.
+The story is then told in flashback, returning firstly to around 1900.
+The family solicitor, Mr Wilburn, declares his love of Clare to her grandmother.
+However, she enters and announces her engagement to Ralph Hingston.

-They marry but Ralph drowns as she watches him following a fall from a weir while trout fishing.
-Clare gives birth to a son soon after.
-They name him Steven.
+They marry but Ralph drowns as she watches him, following a fall from a weir while trout fishing.
+Clare gives birth to a son soon after and names him Steven.

-The story jumps by around 5 years: steven is about to go to school.
-She goes with Wilburn to take him to a boarding school.
+The story jumps by around five years to when Steven is about to start school.
+Lady Hingston goes with Wilburn to take him to a boarding school.
 Wilburn asks her to marry him on the drive home.

-She meets his best friend Robert Hart (also a lawyer) on a train one day and clearly cares for him.
-He is best man at her marriage to Wilburn.
-Steven is only told when he returns from school for the Christmas holidays.
-He is quite upset.
-He begins keeping secrets and is openly defiant to Wilburn.
+She meets his best friend, Robert Hart (also a solicitor) on a train one day and clearly cares for him.
+He is the best man at her marriage to Wilburn.
+Steven is only told about the wedding when he returns from school for the Christmas holidays.
+He is quite upset, begins keeping secrets and is openly defiant to Wilburn.
 He accuses Wilburn of marrying his mother for her money.
 He is locked in his room with no supper.
 Steven escapes out of the window and disappears into a dark stormy night.
 Wilburn shows no concern at all but Robert (who is visiting) goes to search.
-He has run to his grandmother's house.
+Steven has run to his grandmother's house.

-In Wilburn's office Wilburn & Mayhew in West Bromwich his partner Ernest Mayhew commits suicide after embezzling funds.
+In Wilburn's office, Wilburn and Mayhew in West Bromwich his partner Ernest Mayhew commits suicide after embezzling funds.
 The police arrive but Wilburn is only interested in the good name of his firm.
 He initially hides the suicide note.
 Robert apologises to the police on his behalf.
 Wilburn realises that Clare only married him to give Steven a father and they should part from their loveless marriage.

 We do not see Hart marry Clare.
 Steven refers to him as "Uncle Robert" in one of the final scenes.